web analytics

 4. Remove food sources

 Mice will eat almost any human food but prefer grain-based products.
 Mice are reliant on food and, if necessary, can go a month or more without water by extracting water from food sources.
-Whilst restricting access to food and water may not kill off the infestation, your home will be much less inviting for the mice.
+Whilst restricting access to food and water may not kill off the mice infestation, your home will be much less inviting for the mice.
 Mice will eat little and often so sweeping up crumbs from the floor and under cabinets is important.

 5. Install door sweeps or bristle strips